-2.4.2 YaraVita Croplift Bio (Liquid fertilizer)
+2.4.3 Croplift Bio (Liquid fertilizer)

 This is produced and marketed by Yara Ghana.
-It has:
+The product contains:

-- sticking agents to adhere it to the leaves. - wetting agents to spread the product over the leaf surface, - uptake agents to enhance nutrient uptake by the soyabean plants. - The product can be mixed with other chemicals (insecticides, herbicides, weedicides, etc) in one tank when applying.
+- sticking agents to adhere it to the leaves, - wetting agents to spread the product over the leaf surface, - uptake agents to enhance nutrient uptake by the soyabean plants.

+The product can be mixed with other chemicals (insecticides, herbicides, weedicides, etc) in one tank when applying.